isabelschober/proteinortho_downstream/README.md

 # proteinortho_numeric

-This script transforms Proteinortho ([Lechner et al. 2011](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-124)) output into a numeric or a binary matrix.
+This script transforms Proteinortho ([Lechner et al. 2011](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-124)) output into a numeric or a binary matrix

 Proteinortho must have been run using the "-singles" option!